Doi9t/JarIntoJarLoader/README.md

     Edit the jar manifest
         - Add the value "Entry-Point: [Location of your main class]"
         - Edit the value "Main-Class: [Location of JarIntoJarLauncher]"

+    Optional settings
+        - "Fetcher-Mode: [DirectClassFetcher or MemoryCacheFetcher]" (Default is MemoryCacheFetcher)
 ~~~